All About Life Settlement Brokers

 Prospective buyers will identify the maximum they’re willing to pay for the policy, but they often won’t lead with that max bid.
 The auction process goes through rounds, with the bids getting incrementally higher in each round.
 Through this process, your broker is documenting the bids and keeping the bidders apprised of how competitive their offers are — essentially, to encourage those incremental increases.
 The most attractive policies might go through 10 bidding rounds and generate 20 or 30 offers.

 Most brokers manage these bidding rounds manually.
-Harbor Life Settlements’ sister company, Suncrest Benefits, is owned by the same team and operated under the same CEO, Lucas Siegel.
+Harbor Life Settlements’ sister company, Harbor Life Brokerage, is owned by the same team and operated under the same CEO, Lucas Siegel.
 With a custom-build, proprietary auction site, we’re able to take a more automated approach.
 As the world’s most advanced life settlement auction site, it caters to the market’s largest buyers to drive up the price of the policy, so you get the highest payout.